eblocha/passman/README.md

 =======
 Password manager command line interface written in python.

+**Do not use this implementation for sensitive passwords.
+This is only an exercise, and is not as secure as something like KeePass**
+**Passwords and keys cannot be easily erased from memory in Python**

 Usage
 -----
 Create a file called `vault_config.json` in the same directory as vault.py: